-- The registered manager and provider had plans in place to refresh areas of the home, which included a newly refurbished kitchen which would enable more people to be involved in day to day meal preparation and promote their independent living skills. - People's bedrooms reflected their needs, preferences and interests.
-One person had items which were important to them, such as action figures.
-Another person had pictures of their family and friends which they could look at and enjoy - There were plenty of areas for people to enjoy, including a quiet conservatory, a lounge and dining room.
-People had access to an enclosed back garden which staff told us was popular in the summer.
-Two people had their own small lounge near their bedrooms.
+• People's bedrooms reflected their needs, preferences and interests.
+One person had items which were important to them, including pictures of their family.

+• There were plenty of areas for people to enjoy, including a kitchen, and two lounges.
+Two people had their own small lounge in their bungalow.
 These two people were comfortable in each other's company.